Course and credit information

 Course numbering system

 Graduate courses carry numbers at the 400 level or above.
-College of Education courses at the 500-600 level are for doctoral students only.
 College of Arts and Sciences courses at the 500 and 600 level are for psychology master’s and doctoral students only.
 College of Arts and Sciences courses at the 700 level are for psychology doctoral students only.

 Individualized class sections